Catallactic/catallactic-site/blog/2023-08-20-whitepaper/index.md

 ### 2.2.
 Ecosystem

-The CryptoCommodities are designed to create real economy projects.
 The project is based on a fungible asset that can be extracted, manufactured and/or transformed, commercialized and/or  serviced.

 <div style={{textAlign: 'center'}}>
 	<img src="/img/unit_of_account_ecosystem.svg" width="100%"></img>